-This timeline records key stages in Rick Baker's work on personalized audio-visual computer interaction systems, from the original concept through patent filings, technical development, litigation, and the continuing relevance of the idea in the age of artificial intelligence.
+This timeline records key stages in Rick Baker's work on personalized audio-visual instructional systems, from the original concept through patent filings, technical development, later sensing technologies, and the continuing relevance of the idea in the age of artificial intelligence.

 The original inspiration came from professional golf instruction and the idea that a person could receive expert guidance without the expert needing to be physically present.